 Gen V‘s Connections Within The Boys Universe

 The Boys Presents: Diabolical‘s second episode introduced the Red River Institute.
 It’s a group home for abandoned and parentless super-powered children.
 But the animated series ( with the exception of the final episode) is not canon.
-But that changed during season three of The Boys.
-Hughie discovered that congresswoman Victoria Neuman was a secret Supe named Nadia.
-She grew up at the Red River Institute, which is apparently not a great place, after accidentally killing her parents.
+The Boys season three made Red River canon when Hughie discovered that congresswoman Victoria Neuman was a secret Supe named Nadia.
+She grew up at the not-so-great Red River Institute after accidentally killing her parents.

-Some children at Red River—who we know for range from at least 3 to 17 years old—ended up there for similar reasons.
+Some children at Red River—whose ages range from 3-17 years old—ended up there for similar reasons.
 But others had been left/abandoned to Vought’s care when their parents decided they either couldn’t or wouldn’t raise their super-abled child.
-The case files Hughie stole from the group home also introduced one of the main characters of Gen V. (More on that later.)
+The case files Hughie stole from the group home included a photo of Gen V‘s main character Marie Moreau.

 The Boys‘ showrunner Eric Kripke has said Gen V will react and continue building on events introduced during the original show’s third season.
 Here’s what Kripke told Deadline: